-We believe that Native women are at the heart of Native communities and that our vision, our initiatives and our perseverance should be supported with resources.
-We seek transformative change at the community level through supporting Native women’s traditional models of leadership and organizing.
-We believe that stronger Native women leaders can determine their own priorities for the future and can protect our mother earth more effectively.
+We believe that Native women are at the heart of Indigenouscommunities and that the vision, the initiatives and perseverance of Indigenous women should be supported with resources.
+We seek transformative change at the community level by supporting Indigenous women’s traditional models of leadership and organizing.
+We believe that stronger Indigenous women leaders can determine their own priorities for the future and can protect our Mother Earth more effectively.

-We provide capacity building support and funding to Native woman-led organizations, youth training, and environmental justice programming that helps advance sustainable Native Cultures.
+We provide funding and support to Native women-led organizations and projects, youth training and environmental justice programming that helps advance sustainable indigenous cultures and collective capacities.

-We are teachers and learners, grantmakers and conveners, committed to remembering and revitalizing a respectful way of living.
-Our unique value and contribution comes from the diversity within our group— our ages, tribal affiliations, and experiential knowledge.
+We are teachers and learners, grantmakers and conveners, committed to remembering and revitalizing traditional values and practices rooted in Indigenous ways of knowing and living.
+Our unique values and contribution comes from the diversity within our group - our ages, tribal affiliations, and experiential knowledge.

 A strong network of Native women and girl leaders with the skills, knowledge, commitment and resources to affect positive social change, address the violence against women, children and earth, and build a strong citizenry with the knowledge and desire to advance sustainability—living in balance with the natural world.